buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 The ``url=`` argument allows you to specify an url that will be displayed in the HTML status.
-The title of the url will be the name of the item transfered (directory for :class:`DirectoryUpload` or file for :class:`FileUpload`).
+The title of the url will be the name of the item transferred (directory for :class:`DirectoryUpload` or file for :class:`FileUpload`).
 This allows the user to add a link to the uploaded item if that one is uploaded to an accessible place.